 Hey There

 You'd move mountains for your kid - but sometimes it just doesn't feel enough.
-You start doubting yourself:

 This if for you if...